Siyuan0703/SiyuanCheng-Portfolio/SiyuanCheng_Portfolio.md

 **Key Contributions**:
-- Designed a metal bracket for bonding the optical machine lens and PCB board with laser transmitter; Chose Kovar alloy for it extremely low CTE to reduce the influence of thermal deformation on the lens position accuracy.
+- Designed metal components for coupling optical lenses and laser emitters, reducing thermal backflow through structural optimization and minimizing thermal deformation impact on optical accuracy using powder metallurgy technology (MIMS).
-- Solved the poor corrosion resistance problem of Kovar alloy; Conducted metallographic and EDS analyses to investigate the weak point, developing an new electroplating technique that improved corrosion resistance by 50%.
+- Conducted metallographic and EDS analysis on failed components to investigate the corrosion failure mechanism of MIMS coatings, developing improved electroplating techniques that enhanced corrosion resistance by 50%.

 ---